DataDog/integrations-extras/launchdarkly/README.md

 ### Events

-The LaunchDarkly integration does not include any events at this time.
+The LaunchDarkly integration does not include any events.

 ### Service Checks

-The LaunchDarkly integration does not include any service checks at this time.
+The LaunchDarkly integration does not include any service checks.

 ## Troubleshooting